 Montoro, sited on an escarpment of 5 small hills above a horseshoe bend in the Gualquivir river is a typical Andalusian ‘pueblo blanco’ (white village) with narrow steep streets and brightly whitewashed houses.
 Amongst its cultural attractions is a 16th century bridge ‘Puente de las Donadas’ that spans the Guadalquivir river, the Plaza de Espana an enchanting town square with an historic town hall (Ayutamiento), the San Bartolomé, Santa Maria and San Sebastian churches, the remains of its Moorish castle and the tower of Villaverde.
 Declared as Historic-Artistic Site in 1969 there is also an olive oil museum, an archaeological museum, the museum of the famous artist Antonoio Rudriquez Luna and some wonderful bars and restaurants, enjoy a drink with some typical Spanish tapas.

-Ever since tourism began in this beautiful corner of Spain, one of the main attractions has been golf.
-Blessed with near all year round sunshine and outstanding scenery, with over 100 courses it’s now one of Europe’s leading golf destinations.
-Beautifully manicured greens and fairways, stunning backdrops and facilities to match anywhere in the world, it’s a perfect place to play.
-Whatever standard your game – Andalusia is truly a golfer’s seventh heaven.
+Ever since tourism began in this beautiful corner of Spain, golf has been one of the main attractions.
+Blessed with outstanding scenery, sunshine almost all-year-round, Andalusia is now one of Europe’s leading golf destinations.
+The beautifully manicured greens, stunning backdrops and luxury facilities are certainly fit to rival any course in the world.
+It really is the perfect place for your Spanish golf holiday.
+Whatever standard your game, Andalusia is a golfer’s seventh heaven…